1936 Iraqi coup d'état: The coup

 In 1936, during the reign of Faisal's ineffectual son King Ghazi I, General Bakr Sidqi—who was recently named Chief of the General Staff of the Royal Iraqi Army—staged what was probably the first modern military coup d'état in the Arab world against the government of Yasin al-Hashimi.
 Bakr Sidqi chose his timing carefully.
 The Chief of Staff, General Taha al-Hashimi, was in Ankara, Turkey.
 Before the day of the coup, Sidqi ensured that battalions of the Iraqi army not led by his allies were far afield, leaving the capital defenseless; the Iraqi Air Force has been sent off for joint maneuvers with the RAF near the Iranian border.

-Eleven Iraqi military planes dropped leaflets over Baghdad on October 29, 1936, requesting the King for the dismissal of Yasmin al-Hashimi's administration and for the installment of the ousted anti-reform Prime Minister Hikmat Sulayman.
+Eleven Iraqi military planes dropped leaflets over Baghdad on October 29, 1936, requesting the King for the dismissal of Yasin al-Hashimi's administration and for the installment of the ousted anti-reform Prime Minister Hikmat Sulayman.
 In addition, the leaflets warned the citizens that military action will be taken against those who do not "answer our sincere appeal".
 The leaflets were signed by Sidqi himself as the "Commander of the National Forces of Reform".
 He threatened to attack the palace using military units loyal to him and his allies by his authority as acting of Chief of Staff and overthrow the government if his demands were not met in three hours.

 Interference by Sidqi's opponents was neutralized by Sidqi.
 He sent a telegram to Taha al-Hashimi ordering him not to return.
 In an interview conducted by Majid Khadduri, the writer claims that Sidqi had disclosed Khodduri that the king had called the British Ambassador, Sir Archibald Clark Kerr, over to Zahur Palace for advice.
 The ambassador suggested that the king invite all ministers in the government for an emergency meeting.
 Of those in attendance were Yasin al-Hashimi, Nuri as-Sa’id, General Ja’far al-Askari and Rashid Ali, minister of interior.
 The king initially discounted any notion of a revolutionary movement; however, this proved incorrect as reports of bombing in Serai and the advancement of troops towards Baghdad reached the palace.
 With the exception of Nuri al-Sa’id, all those present in the palace agreed to comply with the demands of Bakr Sidqi and allow Hikmat Sulayman to step into power.
 As a result, Yasin al-Hashimi resigned.
 According to Khodduri, Ambassador Kerr suggested that Hikmat be invited to the meeting.
 Coincidentally, Sulayman arrived at the palace to deliver the letter, written by Sidqi and Latif Nuri, to the king explaining the implications of the coup.
 The exact details of the negotiation are subject to speculation; some have suggested that King Ghazi was jealous of Nuri al-Said and on bad terms with Yasin al-Hashimi anyway, leading to the quick decision to surrender.